 Flexjobs Coupon Code

-There are also discounts widely available.
-For example, you can sign up with this link and use the voucher code of “AFFILPROMO” and get 30% off a monthly subscription ($9.95), 20% of a quarterly subscription ($23.95), or 10% off annual ($44.95).
+A discount code for Flexjobs is usually quite easy to find.
+For example, you can sign up with this link and use the voucher code of “AFFILPROMO” and get 30% off a monthly subscription ($9.95), 20% off a quarterly subscription ($23.95), or 10% off annual ($44.95).
 This Flexjobs promo brings the minimum monthly cost to just $3.74 for people who pay annually.
-It’s hardly a huge sum of money.
-FlexJobs also has a “no quibble” refund policy.
+It’s hardly a huge sum of money, and FlexJobs also has a “no quibble” refund policy.

 FlexJobs Review: User Experience and Job Search